DenchiSoft/VTubeStudio/README.md

 	"timestamp": 1625405710728,
 	"requestID": "SomeID",
 	"messageType": "ModelLoadResponse",
-	"data": { }
+	"data": {
+		"modelID": "UniqueIDOfModelThatWasJustLoaded"
 	}
+}
 ```

 This may fail and return an error if the app is currently in a state where no model can be loaded.
 This includes having config windows open or a model load operation currently already being in progress.
+There is also a 2 second cooldown for this requests.

 ## Requesting list of hotkeys available in the currently loaded VTS model